You should never underestimate the importance of conversion funnels.

 Ignoring or misreading analytics data

-Another common mistake businesses make is that they fail to effectively utilize their sales funnel conversion rate data by ignoring or misreading their analytics data.
+Another common mistake businesses make is failing to effectively utilize their sales funnel conversion rate data by ignoring or misreading their analytics data.

 Companies have so much data at their disposal.
-And, even though analytics tools can be challenging to understand, without correctly identifying statistics and other key information from campaigns, it’s very difficult to identify which areas need to be improved and how to do this.
+And, even though analytics tools can be challenging to understand, without correctly identifying statistics and other key information from campaigns, it’s tough to identify which areas need improvement and how to do this.

 Analytics tools have enormous capabilities.
-By learning how to recognize and study this data, it’s possible to see patterns that you would otherwise miss for conversion funnel tracking.
+By learning to recognize and study this data, you can see patterns that you would otherwise miss for conversion funnel tracking.

 There are plenty of tools available to help you identify which areas you need to improve or overhaul to improve your conversion funnel and optimize it for sales.